 Dentistry is undergoing a major paradigm shift, largely fueled by the rapid evolution and adoption of technology.
 From diagnostics to treatment and patient engagement, technological innovation is redefining how dental professionals operate and how patients experience care.
-Below is a comprehensive look into the most impactful technological advancements transforming dental practices across the United States.
+Below is a comprehensive look at the most impactful technological advancements transforming dental practices across the United States.

 Digital Imaging: A New Standard in Diagnostics